ZoroXV/KrakScheduler/README.md

 # KrakScheduler

 ## Usage
-To use KrakScheduler you have to configure your event with a YAML file.
+To use **KrakScheduler** you have to configure your event with a YAML file.
 You also need to give a CSV file (not implemented yet) to fill the workers list available to fill the schedule.

 ### Event Config File Template
-Following this sentence you will find a template for the config file.
+The config file must be named `event-config.yml` Following this sentence you will find a template for the config file.
 ```yaml
 ---